List of Tales of Arcadia characters: Steve Palchuk

-A recurring character of the trilogy, debuting in Trollhunters.
-Steve Palchuk is a narcissistic bully who frequently harasses Jim.
+A main character of the trilogy, debuting in Trollhunters.
+Steve Palchuk is a narcissistic rebel who frequently harasses Jim.
 Suspicious of Jim's unusual behavior, he eventually discovers the truth of the existence of trolls and teams up with Eli Pepperjack to form the "CreepSlayerz" to help Jim.
-He develops feelings for Aja during the events of 3Below even after learning she is an alien.
+He develops feelings for Aja during the events of 3Below even after learning she is an alien, and becomes her boyfriend.
+He becomes a knight in Wizards and his weapon of choice is an axe nicknamed 'Toothache'.